Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction: Experiments

 We conduct comprehensive ablation experiments to verify the effectiveness of each module and support our ideas.

-(1)We assess the effectiveness of capturing multi-granularity interests by evaluating the three search units in MIRM, which are denoted as TASU, LASU and GASU.
+(1).
+We assess the effectiveness of capturing multi-granularity interests by evaluating the three search units in MIRM, which are denoted as TASU, LASU and GASU.
 The experimental results, presented in Table~\ref{tab:ablation1}, are obtained with a constant total number of retrieved behaviors.
 Notably, the model using only TASU performs relatively well, which may explain why previous models focusing solely on target-aware interest still achieved notable results.
 In contrast, models using only LASU or GASU exhibit poor performance.
 Moreover, any model lacking TASU experiences a significant performance decline, underscoring the critical importance of TASU.
 Nevertheless, adding any of the search units consistently enhances performance, demonstrating the value of capturing users' diverse interests.
 Our proposed MIRRN, which employs all three search units, effectively captures interests at different granularities, leading to the best performance.

-(2)We validate the effectiveness of BSRM and MIAM by separately removing each component.
+(2).
+We validate the effectiveness of BSRM and MIAM by separately removing each component.
 The results, as shown in Table~\ref{tab:ablation2}, reveal that removing either BSRM or MIAM results in a performance decrease.
 It indicates that both mining the relational information of behaviors and adaptively learning the impact of multi-granularity interests on the target item are crucial.

-(3)We further verify the effectiveness of two key components in BSRM, TAPE and MHFT, which are responsible for mining sequential and interactive information respectively.
-The results in Table~\ref{tab:ablation2} demonstrate that both the sequential information in TAPE and the interactive information in MHFT positively influence performance.
+(3).
+We further verify the effectiveness of two key components, TAPE and MHFT, in BSRM, which are responsible for mining sequential and interactive information respectively.
+The results in Table~\ref{tab:ablation2} demonstrate that both sequential information in TAPE and interactive information in MHFT positively influence performance.

-(4) We conduct comparative experiments on three methods for mining interactive information in sequences: FT, MHFT and MHSA.
+(4).
+We conduct comparative experiments on three methods for mining interactive information in sequences: FT, MHFT and MHSA.
 The results in Table~\ref{tab:ablation2} indicate that our proposed MHFT achieves performance comparable to MHSA and consistently outperforms FT.
 MHFT even achieves the best results on two datasets.
 Notably, MHFT exhibits lower time complexity and requires fewer parameters as explained in Section \ref{sec:bsrm}.
 Therefore, MHFT demonstrates superiority among these three methods.